1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Despite a combined production exceeding 1.6 billion pieces in 1995, understanding 1995 nickel value requires recognizing that condition, grading, and unique characteristics dramatically affect collector appeal beyond mere mintage numbers.

-Market data reveals standard circulated examples trade between $0.08 and $0.67, while premium uncirculated specimens with Full Steps designation can reach $12.00 in top grades.
-Coins achieving MS67 or higher grades, particularly those with Full Steps detail or identifiable minting errors, represent genuine condition rarities that transform ordinary nickels into valuable numismatic assets worth many times their face value.
+Market data reveals standard circulated examples trade between $0.08 and $0.67, while premium uncirculated specimens with Full Steps (FS) designation — meaning all steps on Monticello’s entrance are sharply defined — can reach $12.00 or more in top grades.
+Coins achieving MS67 or higher on the Sheldon 1–70 grading scale, particularly those with Full Steps detail or identifiable minting errors, represent genuine condition rarities worth many times face value.

 1995 Nickel Value By Variety